klayoutmatthias/FastCap2/docs/source/introduction.rst

 The geometry can be set up by loading geometry files (list files or multiple individual geometry files).
-Only "generic file" style geometry files are supported inside the Python module currently.

 Here is an example for using the mentioned list file from the `samples/sample1` directory: ::